Medically known as food-borne illness or food-borne disease, you probably know food poisoning as miserable -- whatever it's called.

 What Are the Symptoms of Ebola?

-Tests of the blood and tissues, such as the ELISA test, also can help diagnose Ebola.
+Tests of blood and tissues also can diagnose Ebola.

-If someone might have Ebola, they should be isolated from the public immediately to help prevent the spread of Ebola.
+If you have Ebola, you’ll be isolated from the public immediately to prevent the spread.